 We do custom title groups of slides, but do not offer individual metadata entry per slide.
-We digitize in the sequential order we receive them to help make it easy to circle back and correlate the digital to originals if you wish to transcribe information.
+We digitize in the sequential order we receive them to help make it easy to correlate the digital to originals if you wish to transcribe information.

 How will my digital transfers be organized?

 We will create custom titled folders by subject (if applicable) for each group of slides provided.
 We make it easy to correlate the digital transfers to the original media.

 How many slides will fit on a USB drive?

 On average about 1000 images from slides in JPEG format will fit on a 16 GB flash drive.
 2000 slides per 32 GB.
 3000 slides per 64 GB.
 4000 slides per 128 GB.